rohanshah35/fidelityUtility/README.md

 # fidelityUtility
-This is a webscraping tool for Fidelity
+This is a webscraping tool for Fidelity.

 Everything is run locally, so you are safe inputting your login credentials into the program.